CZ-NIC/knot/doc/configuration.rst

 .. code-block:: console

-  $ keymgr zone key generate myzone.test algorithm RSASHA256 size 1024
+  $ kkeymgr -d path/to/keydir myzone.test. generate algorithm=RSASHA256 size=1024
-  $ keymgr zone key generate myzone.test algorithm ECDSAP256SHA256 size 256
+  $ kkeymgr -d path/to/keydir myzone.test. generate algorithm=ECDSAP256SHA256 size=256

 And reload the server.
 The zone will be signed.